Nested optimization problems

 \[\begin{array}{r l} \min\limits_{x} & x_1^2 + x_2^2 + V(x_1, x_2) \\ s.t. & x \ge 0. \end{array}\]

-This looks like a nonlinear optimization problem with a user-defined function $V$!
+This looks like a nonlinear optimization problem with a user-defined operator $V$!
 However, because $V$ solves an optimization problem internally, we can't use automatic differentiation to compute the first and second derivatives.
 Instead, we can use JuMP's ability to pass callback functions for the gradient and Hessian instead.

 First up, we need to define the gradient of $V$ with respect to $x$.
 In general, this may be difficult to compute, but because $x$ appears only in the objective, we can just differentiate the objective function with respect to $x$, giving: